qutrol3264/node/doc/contributing/erm-guidelines.md

 An object that implements `Symbol.dispose` can be used with the `using` statement, which will automatically call the `Symbol.dispose` method when the object goes out of scope.
 If an object implements `Symbol.asyncDispose`, it can be used with the `await using` statement in an asynchronous context.
+It is worth noting here that `await using` means the disposal is asynchronous, not the initialization.

 ```mjs
 {